 A pinch of cinnamon powder and a few drops of peppermint oil make a festive scrub.
 Rose petals and lavender oil make a floral version.
 Some other great combinations include:

 - 10 drops lavender essential oil and 1 teaspoon vanilla extract

-- 10 drops citrus essential oil and 5 drops peppermint essential oil
+- 10 drops orange essential oil and 5 drops peppermint essential oil

 - 5 drops lemon essential oil and 5 drops rosemary essential oil